 Followed correctly you can enjoy the benefits of a durable coating that requires less time and effort.

-Pay attention as some of the smallest details make the biggest difference
+It may seem easy but pay attention as some of the smallest details make the biggest difference

 What you will need to clean a ceramic coated car